The Best Lake Michigan Beaches

 Toscornia Park & St. Joseph Harbor

 St. Joseph Harbor and Toscornia Park are located just a few miles north of Silver Beach in St. Joseph, Michigan, so close you can visit both locations on the same day.
-Here you can find dunes to climb (bring sandals!) a pavilion for picnicking and access to the pier and lighthouse.
+Here you’ll find dunes for climbing (bring shoes), a pavilion for picnicking, and access to the pier and lighthouse.
 The pier is a great spot for watching the boats entering and leaving the harbor.

 Unlike Silver Beach, Toscornia Park is less crowded due to a trek across the sand and dunes to access the beach (I wouldn’t recommend this beach to those with little ones or strollers).
 Parking is limited and you may have to wait for a spot, but is affordable at only $5 during the summer months.
 Restrooms, picnic areas, and a pavilion are available.
 Animals and alcohol are not allowed.
 Open all year from 6 am to 10 pm

 Rocky Gap is one of my favorite Lake Michigan beach sites.
 When I was first introduced to Rocky Gap, it was a secluded beach that was vacant the majority of the time.
 At the time, parking did not exist and you had to park on the side of the road.
 But in recent years, Rocky Gap has had a facelift and now has a paved parking lot, a small picnic pavilion, and even a handicap-accessible path to get to the beach.
 These much-needed adjustments are fabulous, however, keep in mind that it is no longer as secluded as it used to be.